germankrause/pulumi-ts-substacks-example/README.md

 That's it for the program.
 But we still need to run some long commands to get it working.
 To make it easier there is a simple bash script `./substack.bash` that accepts the substack name and the rest of the arguments to pass to the pulumi CLI.
 It gets the current stack name, joins it with the substack name, and passes the rest to pulumi.
 To make it a bit easier to use, we can create an alias (see the setup section).
 Now we can create a stack as usual, and manage the substacks with `substack <substack-name> <pulumi-args>`

 ### Results
+- A pulumi stack is managed as usual, but the program is split into multiple steps that can be run separately.
+- The advantages of the micro-stacks are kept while the code is DRY and easy to maintain.
+*Personal impression:*
 - Previously I had to wait more than 2 minutes for `pulumi up` to complete after each tweak in the infrastructure configurations because it needed to build a lot of docker images and recheck other things even when I'm sure that nothing changed from the previous run.
 This was very time-consuming and annoying.
 Now I can skip the entire build step and make progress much faster.
+- The deploy step sometimes was deciding to replace some k8s deployments and wait for the build to complete before creating the replacement, which caused unnecessary downtime.
+Now I can build images ahead of time and then deploy them in as a separate step, so the downtime is minimized.
 - There is a trick in building the images.
 The stack reference allows getting the previous outputs from the same substack, so I have more control over the build process: instead of building everything every time, I only build images where the tag changes.
-- The deploy step sometimes was deciding to replace some k8s deployments and waiting for the build to complete before creating the replacement, which caused unnecessary downtime.
-Now I can build images ahead of time and deploy them in a single step, so the downtime is minimized.
-- The advantages of the micro-stacks are kept while the code is DRY and easy to maintain.

 ## Test
 ### Prerequisites